LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

    define signature => expression

-If a method is defined that has a signature equivalent to an already defined method, the new definition will replace the old and the old definition will no longer be available.
+If a method is defined that has a signature equivalent to an already-defined method, the new definition will replace the old and the old definition will no longer be available.
 Keyword parameters cannot be used to uniquely identify a method.
 A method taking, for example, two required parameters and a certain set